RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 In the [LLaVA](https://arxiv.org/abs/2304.08485) work by [Liu et al. 2023](https://arxiv.org/abs/2304.08485), the authors train a simple VLM architecture by combining a pretrained LLM ([Vicuna](https://github.com/lm-sys/FastChat) model, open-source instruction-tuned LLaMA) and a pretrained vision encoder (CLIP ViT-L).
 The vision tokens are linearly projected and then concatenated to the input of the LLM decoder.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/llava_architecture.png" alt="LLaVA architecture" class="img-fluid mx-auto d-block" width=500 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/llava_architecture.png" alt="LLaVA architecture" class="img-fluid mx-auto d-block" width=500 %}

 This approach is currently more popular than cross attention.
 Qwen switched to MLP for Qwen-VL2.
 LLaMA 3.2-Vision, PaliGemma 2, and DeepSeek-VL also use MLP adapters.